calincrist/gatsby-starter-netlify-cms/src/pages/blog/2020-04-12-how-to-get-notified-for-changes-in-swiftui.md

 ---
 templateKey: blog-post
-title: How to get notified for changes in SwiftUI
+title: Three ways to react to event changes in SwiftUI
 date: 2020-04-12T15:06:04.644Z
 featured_image: /img/swiftui-96x96_2x.png
 description: How to implement an equivalent of "onChange" on SwiftUI controls.